-From the Laguna Pueblo, Route 66 continues west through Indian Lands, passing through a number of ghost towns before reaching Grants, New Mexico.
-Along this stretch you will see numerous ruins and foundations dotting the landscape.
+From the Laguna Pueblo, Route 66 continues west through Indian Lands, passing through several ghost towns before reaching Grants, New Mexico.
+Along this stretch, you will see numerous ruins and foundations dotting the landscape.
 Made of native stone, these rustic old buildings easily blend into the surrounding countryside, so you will have to keep your eyes wide open and your camera ready.

 Just a few miles west of Paraje, Route 66 travelers will reach the once active trading center of Budville.

 Named for H.N.
-“Bud” Rice, it got its start when Bud and his wife Flossie opened an automobile service in 1928.
-Soon afterwards they opened the Budville Trading Company, and over the years — a gas station, a few cabins, and the only tow company between the Rio Puerco River and Grants for a number of years.
+“Bud” Rice, it started when Bud and his wife Flossie opened an automobile service in 1928.
+Soon afterward, they opened the Budville Trading Company, and over the years — a gas station, a few cabins, and the only tow company between the Rio Puerco River and Grants for several years.
 They also sold bus tickets, operated a post office, and Bud served as the Justice of Peace, a position in which he was known to have issued steep fines, especially to anyone outside of the area.

-Having operated the business for 39 years, the store was held up by a desperado in November, 1967.
-There were four people in the building at the time — Bud, Flossie, an 82-year old retired school teacher named Blanche Brown who worked part time, and a housekeeper named Nettie Buckley.
-Within moments, shots were fired and the gunman fled leaving behind a scene that would earn the trading post the moniker of “Bloodville.”
-Fifty-Four year old Bud Rice and the elderly shop keeper Blanch Brown were dead.
+Having operated the business for 39 years, a desperado held up the store in November 1967.
+There were four people in the building — Bud, Flossie, an 82-year old retired school teacher named Blanche Brown who worked part-time, and a housekeeper named Nettie Buckley.
+Within moments, shots were fired, and the gunman fled leaving behind a scene that would earn the trading post the moniker of “Bloodville.”
+Fifty-Four-year-old Bud Rice and the elderly shopkeeper Blanch Brown were dead.
 Flossie and the housekeeper survived.
 Though arrests were made, no one was ever convicted of the crime.

-Afterwards, Flossie continued to run the family businesses and remarried a man named Max Atkinson.
-Six years after she had lost Bud, her second husband was killed in a fight in 1973, just feet from where Bud had been killed.
-Once again Flossie persevered and continued to run the business up until 1979, when its doors closed for good after 66 years in business.
-Somewhere along the line she married for a third time and passed away of natural causes in 1994.
-The buildings were eventually sold and there was some talk of it being reopened but it never occurred.
+Afterward, Flossie continued to run the family businesses and remarried a man named Max Atkinson.
+Six years after losing Bud, her second husband was killed in a fight in 1973, just feet from where Bud had been killed.
+Once again, Flossie persevered and continued to run the business until 1979, when its doors closed for good after 66 years in business.
+Somewhere along the line, she married for the third time and passed away from natural causes in 1994.
+The buildings were eventually sold, and there was some talk of it being reopened, but it never occurred.

-Across the street is the closed Dixie Bar, which was established in 1936 and on down the road just a bit is the old King’s Café and Bar with it vintage signage.
-Today, the cafe’s name has been changed to the Midway where travelers can still get a hot meal and a cold beverage on this lonely stretch of the highway.
+Across the street is the closed Dixie Bar, established in 1936, and down the road, just a bit, is the old King’s Café and Bar with its vintage signage.
+Today, the cafe’s name has been changed to the Midway, where travelers can still get a hot meal and a cold beverage on this lonely stretch of the highway.

 During the early 1920s, the area was discovered by tourists traveling through the Southwest in automobiles along the National Old Trails Highway.
 Old trading posts and new businesses sprang up to capitalize on this opportunity.
-Wallace and Mary Gunn operated one of these trading posts and did a good business by providing the locals with groceries, dry goods, and coal oil in exchange for livestock, pottery and Indian art.
-The crafts of locals was then sold to the attentive tourists.
+Wallace and Mary Gunn operated one of these trading posts.
+They did good business by providing the locals with groceries, dry goods, and coal oil in exchange for livestock, pottery, and Indian art.
+The crafts of locals were then sold to the attentive tourists.
 But, for the village of Cubero, the tourist traffic wouldn’t last.
 In 1937, Route 66 was realigned, bypassing Cubero and making a path directly from Budville to San Fidel.

-Route 66 travelers can return to the newer alignment by backtracking on old Route 66, or by heading west onto Cubero Loop, which will hook back up with Highway 124 (post 1937 alignment of Route 66.)
+Route 66 travelers can return to the newer alignment by backtracking on old Route 66 or by heading west onto Cubero Loop, which will hook up with Highway 124 (post-1937 alignment of Route 66.)

-Shortly after the realignment of Route 66, the Wallace and Mary Gunn relocated their business to the new alignment.
-Called the Villa De Cubero Trading Post, the complex grew to include a service station, cafe and a small tourist court.
-The villa became popular with celebrities such as Dezi and Lucy Arnez, Vivian Vance, and the the Von Trapp family.
-Reportedly, Ernest Hemmingway, resided in the small tourist court for two weeks while working on The Old Man and the Sea.
+Shortly after the realignment of Route 66, Wallace and Mary Gunn relocated their business to the new alignment.
+Called the Villa De Cubero Trading Post, the complex grew to include a service station, cafe, and a small tourist court.
+The villa became popular with celebrities such as Dezi and Lucy Arnez, Vivian Vance, and the Von Trapp family.
+Reportedly, Ernest Hemmingway resided in the small tourist court for two weeks while working on The Old Man and the Sea.
 Mary Gunn ran the cafe across the street from the trading post from 1941 to 1972.